joshydavid/joshydavid/README.md

 🎨 portfolio https://joshuadavid.dev
 📫 reach me @ joshuadavidang@outlook.sg

-i enjoy all things software engineering, with a strong interest in building complex and large-scale systems - feel free to reach out!
+i enjoy all things software engineering, with a strong interest in building complex and large-scale systems. currently picking up Swift to develop apps for iOS and visionOS  - feel free to reach out!